nih-cfde/gene-expression-browser/README.md

 # CFDE knowledge base iframe endpoints

-The expression browser is integrated with Deriva through the Knowledge base, a Markdown-based facility that allows arbitrary content to be associated with controlled vocabulary terms (e.g., including genes and anatomical sites.)
+The expression browser is integrated with Deriva through the Knowledge base, a Markdown-based facility that allows arbitrary content to be associated with controlled vocabulary terms (e.g., genes and anatomical sites.)
 To facilitate this integration the expression browser provides URLs/endpoints suitable for inclusion within an HTML `<iframe>` in the Knowledge base Markdown.
-The main iframe endpoints, corresponding to genes and anatomical sites,
+The main iframe endpoints, intended to be used in the Markdown for genes and anatomical sites, respectively, are:
-are:

 - [GeneTissues](#genetissues)
 - [Anatomy](#anatomy)